KenWouters/ehealthconnection_tryout/README.md

 This logbook serves to document the adventure of trying to connect to eHealth.
 More specifically _MyVSBNet_.

+## Log

+### 12/06/2018 - Working flow getting a SAMLToken
+Today we managed to actually retrieve a SAMLToken Response.
+We haven't yet tried calling a follow up webservice call, e.g. `determineInsurability`.

+We documented everything in the [HOWTO](HOWTO.md), but here's the gist of what we did today.

+We connected to a conference call and were told to use `SessionManager.createFallbackSession(pw,pw,pw)` instead of `SessionManager.createSession(pw,pw)` to create a session, this resolved our problems.

+We also had to change the default properties for the keystore configurations to the location in our project.

+And eventually got stuck again on a SoapFaultException saying the request was invalid or malformed.
+But we **were** able to send a soap request.

+During the conf call, the accepting server's serverlog was investigated to find out what happened.
+It appears the endpoint url was deprecated, we were still using an old URL, which we got from the `connector-packaging-persphysiotherapist` zip file.
+The package maintainers were going to correct this.

+The last step was to exclude some properties in the example property file, who were specific to the persphysiotherapist connector, and are meaningless to MyVSBNet.

 ## History

 ### Trying to use SoapUI to get a SAMLToken
 We documented everything concerning using SoapUI to get a SAMLToken [over here](SPIKE.md).